 Prue Leith Had An Embarrassing Blunder When Serving Queen Elizabeth's Tea

 Perhaps best known as a judge on "The Great British Bake Off," Dame Prue Leith has worn many hats over the years.
 In addition to being a wildly successful restaurateur and culinary educator, Leith also spent time as a caterer.
-One catering gig proved to be quite memorable for the multi-hyphenate culinary star, as Leith found herself serving a cup of tea to none other than the late Queen Elizabeth II.
-As explained in a clip posted to Instagram, the experience did not go swimmingly.
+One catering gig proved to be quite memorable for the multi-hyphenate culinary star, as she found herself serving a cup of tea to none other than the late Queen Elizabeth II.
+As explained in a clip posted to Instagram, things did not go swimmingly.
 According to Leith, "She got weak lemony tea, when what she wanted was strong, black tea."

 The first flub involved a lemon, which Leith added to Queen Elizabeth's cup of black tea only to be told, "No lemon, thanks."
 Upon removing the soggy lemon, she inadvertently stained what one could easily assume to be a pristine serving cloth.
-Leith then attempted to dilute the strong black tea with a bit of hot water, because as Leith explained, "I thought ... people who like black tea usually like it weak."
+Leith then attempted to dilute the strong black tea with a bit of hot water, because she "thought ... people who like black tea usually like it weak."
 Her instincts proved incorrect once again, and Queen Elizabeth stated, "I like it strong."
 The monarch reportedly had a preferred tea brewing method for her morning cup of Earl Grey that involved adding milk to it.
 But judging from Leith's lousy luck at the time, if the queen had asked for milk, the GBBO star probably would have spilled it and then cried over it.

 Prue Leith did her best to serve a quality cuppa